BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/IBLShadowsRenderingPipeline.md

       1. Two shadow values are then generated.
 The first is the simple accumulation of the shadow amount from each sample.
 The second is scaled by a view-dependent factor to approximate shadowing of specular lighting from the sampled direction.
    1. The total shadow contribution of both diffuse shadowing and specular shadowing is divided by the number of samples to get the amount of raw shadowing for this frame.
 Taking more samples per frame will decrease the noise in the image.
 1. A blur pass then blurs the shadows to help remove some of the noise.
 1. An accumulation pass will then combine the new shadow frame with shadows generated in previous frames.
 This has the effect of building up a smooth image of the shadows over several frames.
-The speed at which this happen can be adjusted using the `shadowRemenance` property.
+The speed at which this happen can be adjusted using the `shadowRemanance` property.
 1. The accumulated shadows are then applied in a mesh's material using Babylon's [material plugin system](https://doc.babylonjs.com/features/featuresDeepDive/materials/using/materialPlugins).
 The diffuse shadows are applied directly to the diffuse component of the material, leaving emissive light unaffected.
 Specular shadows are applied to specular lighting but this is a bit more complex because the view-dependence of specular lighting depends on the roughness of the surface.
 We blend between diffuse and specular shadow factors based on the roughness of the surface.
 Highly smooth surfaces get the specular shadows and rough surfaces (which are essentially non-directional) get the diffuse shadows.

 ## Screen-space Shadows